Applying behaviors to logical models

 Required selection behavior enables you to specify field values that must be included when using fields from a group.
 A behavior can include multiple required selections.

 For example, you may have fields for Country, Population, and Year.
 When generating recommendations in Insight Advisor, you might get charts that use Country and Population, but include the sum of data for all years in the charts.
-You can use required selection behavior to limit insights results to instead use the current year instead when generating insights for Population or Country.
+You can use required selection behavior to limit Insight Advisor results to use the current year instead of all time when generating analysis for Population or Country.

 Prefer relationships does not prevent a group from being used with other groups.
 It only selects the preferred group when all group choices are equal in the analysis.
 In analysis where other groups are more appropriate, the non-preferred groups may be used instead.